 In the aftermath of the American Revolution, the United States and Great Britain had many unresolved grievances.
-As tensions inevitably arose an agreement known as Jay’s Treaty of 1794 helped to address these issues and avert war between the two nations.
+An agreement known as Jay’s Treaty of 1794 holds great significance in how it helped to address some of these issues and temporarily avert war between the two nations.

 Both nations were justifiably frustrated with the state of affairs at the time.
 From the British standpoint, the United States had failed to uphold its obligations to compensate for pre-revolutionary war debts owed.